undeadinu/Front-End-Wizard/README.md

 ## CSS-JS

 - :globe_with_meridians: [kube](https://imperavi.com/kube/) - A CSS and JS framework
-- :micron: [](https://webkul.github.io/micron/) - microInteraction library built with CSS Animations and controlled by JavaScript Power
+- :globe_with_meridians: [micron](https://webkul.github.io/micron/) - microInteraction library built with CSS Animations and controlled by JavaScript Power

 ## Icons-SVG